NADAguides Frequently Asked Questions

 Why am I no longer receiving email communications from J.D.
 Power?

 Due to firewall restrictions at the recipient level, some previous email subscribers may have been removed from the distribution list.
-If you are a previous subscriber but have not received any of our recent emails, please contact your IT department and have them designate the following domains as “safe” to receive email from:
+If you are a previous subscriber but have not received any of our recent emails, please designate the following domains as “safe” to receive email from: